August 28, 2020

 Although hospital-appointed navigators do their best to help and assist you, they work for the hospital and not you.
 The majority work for the Risk Management department, involved often in legal matters and helping the hospital avoid trouble.

 Hospital-appointed advocates are a good resource to communicate between you and your physician, medical team, hospital and financial personal.
+They understand the healthcare industry and can act as a health advisor.
 However, they might not have your best interests in mind.

 Because they are employed by a hospital, or sometimes an insurance company, they most likely are not able to provide you with all the help you need because their loyalty is to who employed them.